pggPL/TransformerEngine/docs/features/low_precision_training/custom_recipes/custom_recipes.rst

 **Quantizer**

-Each layer consists of some number of GEMMS.
-For Linear layer there is 1 GEMM and for LayerNormMLP layer there are 2 GEMMS.
+Each layer consists of some number of GEMMs.
+For a Linear layer there is 1 GEMM and for a LayerNormMLP layer there are 2 GEMMs.
 Each of the GEMMs is related to 6 tensors: input, weight, output, input gradient, weight gradient and output gradient.
 For each of these tensors - except the weight gradient tensor - in each of the layers, the object of active recipe creates a ``Quantizer``.
-If no recipe is active - the run is in high precision - then ``None`` is used as a Quantizers.
+If no recipe is active - the run is in high precision - then ``None`` is used as Quantizers.

 **Quantized Tensor**

 Quantizer is responsible for creating low precision tensor from the high precision one.
-For examle, the ``Float8Quantizer`` class is responsible for creating ``Float8Tensor``.
+For example, the ``Float8Quantizer`` class is responsible for creating ``Float8Tensor``.
 Sometimes Quantizer stores the data - like in Delayed Scaling recipe, where it stores the amax tensor and scaling factor.